-In 2017–18 we managed 386 active imprisonment cases.
-This is a slight increase of 4% on 2016–17, reflecting the overall upward trend, with a 15% increase over the past five years.
+In 2018–19 we managed 379 active imprisonment cases.
+While this is a slight decrease of 2% on 2017–18, it represents a slight increase of 2% over the past five years.

 Fraud and drugs cases accounted for most of these imprisonments.

-- 45 United States down 13% — Almost half were sex offences
+- 45 United States, no % change, almost half were sex offences

-- 31 New Zealand up 24% — Most were assault, sexual assault or drug related
+- 31 New Zealand, no % change, most were assault, sexual assault or drug-related

 Victims of crime cases